An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data

-There is very limited prior work on \textit{unsupervised} clustering approaches for exploring hypothesized divisions of biblical texts.
-Most previous studies have relied on \textit{supervised} classification methods, where textual divisions were predefined, and models were trained using manually curated feature sets \citep{radai1985genesis, dershowitz2015computerized}.
+There is very limited prior work on unsupervised classification approaches for exploring hypothesized divisions of biblical texts.
+Most previous studies have relied on \textit{supervised} classification methods, in which textual divisions were predefined, and models were trained on manually curated feature sets \citep{radai1985genesis, dershowitz2015computerized}.
 These approaches often rely on cherry-picked linguistic or stylistic markers that align with existing scholarly expectations, making the claim of statistical significance somewhat circular.
-Since the feature selection process is influenced by prior assumptions about textual divisions, such methods do not provide independent verification of whether distinct literary strata emerge naturally from the data.
+Since the feature selection process is influenced by prior assumptions about textual divisions, such methods do not independently verify whether distinct literary strata emerge naturally from the data.

 By avoiding reliance on predefined features and instead allowing clusters to emerge based on intrinsic textual properties, we aim to assess whether computational methods can independently recover traditionally hypothesized partitions.
-Due to the lack of prior unsupervised studies, we resort to comparing our results with previous supervised approaches, evaluating whether our method aligns with existing classifications or suggests alternative structuring.
-In addition, we employ $k$-means clustering, previously utilized in unsupervised clustering of biblical corpora \citep[e.g.,][]{yoffe2023statistical}, as a baseline method to provide a comparative reference for our information-based approach.
-We also performed this analysis using GMM clustering for completeness, whose results are nearly identical to those of $k$-means (similarly to what was observed on synthetic data; see Fig.~\ref{fig_mcc_onehot}) and can be found in \ref{app_gmm}.
+Given the lack of prior unsupervised studies, we compare our results with previous supervised approaches to assess whether our method aligns with existing classifications or proposes alternative structures.
+In addition, we employ $k$-means clustering, previously used for unsupervised clustering of biblical corpora \citep[e.g.,][]{yoffe2023statistical}, as a baseline to provide a comparative reference for our information-based approach.
+We also performed this analysis using GMM clustering for completeness, with results nearly identical to those of $k$-means (as observed on synthetic data; see Fig.~\ref{fig_mcc_onehot}) and are available in \ref{app_gmm}.